The Unique Styles and Techniques of Famous Writers

 Franz Kafka and Absurdism

-Franz Kafka is best known for his surreal, often absurd narratives that explore themes of alienation, existential angst, and the bewildering complexities of modern life.
+Franz Kafka is best known for his surreal and absurd narratives that delve into themes of alienation, existential angst, and the bewildering complexities of modern life.
+His novels, such as The Metamorphosis and The Trial, exemplify his unique approach.

 F. Scott Fitzgerald and the Jazz Age